aregsar/aregsarblog/blog/how-to-setup-a-github-pages-blog-steps.md

 At this point Github pages adds a file named `CNAME` to the root of your repository that contains a single line with the domain name we just added in the Github settings custom domain section.

-## enable the Enforce HTTPS checkbox
+## Enable the Enforce HTTPS checkbox

 click the checkbox to enable https